JakubTabor/Data_augmentation_imbalance_data/README.md

 ![](https://github.com/JakubTabor/Data_augmentation_imbalance_data/blob/main/Images/report_smote.png)
 * We achieve at this point **(the best accuracy score 0.82)** and **(the best f1-score for the class nr.1 (0.83))**

+# Next technique is called ensemble learning, we are gonna train the model with three batches of data from majority class